cmu-phil/tetrad/tetrad-lib/src/main/java/edu/cmu/tetrad/performance/readme_ComparisonScript.txt

 graph2-2.dat.txt
 graph3-1.dat.txt

 The default delimiter for the data is tab (“\t”).
 You can change this in Comparison2.java.
 Also note that Tetrad might save a data file with a column of 1’s in the first column, under the heading “MULT”.
-You have to remove this (or don’t save it that way) because the data reader will think this is a variable.
+You have to remove this (or don’t save it that way) because the data reader will think this is a predictor.

 For mode 3):